rahmatrdn/go-skeleton/README.md

 "Forget about the complexities of folder structures, and concentrate on growing your project!"

+Principles :
+- Reusable and Maintainable Code
+- Decoupled Code
+- Scalable Development

 Features :
 1. REST API
 2. Clean Architecture
 3. Fiber Framework
 4. Api Docs with Swagger
-5. Worker Queue with RabbitMQ
+5. Worker/Consumer Queue with RabbitMQ
 6. Implementation of Unit Test (with Testify and Mockery)
 7. Authentication with JWT RS512
 8. Logging with Zap Log